haribask/aws-lambda-layer/README.md

-Code sample for Lambda layer
+Code sample for Lambda layer written in typescript.
+Create lambda-layer once and associate the ARN with any number of Lambdas.